 Superintendent Brian Osborne made this statement at the March 21 Board of Education meeting: “While contract talks continue, I expect from all staff continued professionalism and dedication to our mission of preparing every student to be ready for college or a highly-skilled career.
 I want to thank all those whose commitment to meeting our kids’ needs is unwavering.
 I also need to reiterate that children should not be used to further adult interests.
 In these times when educators are too often criticized, it is my expectation that no one would take any action that might reflect negatively on our truly outstanding and dedicated teaching staff.”

 Last week, Board of Education President Mark Gleason told Patch, “We are starting to hear sporadic reports of teachers making references to the contract negotiations in classes, even in those of our youngest students.
 It is at all times inappropriate for teachers to make statements to students that are in truth meant for their parents and which make the students pawns in the negotiations process.”

-An Op-Ed penned by a parent and published on Patch has elicited numerous comments from parents, both critical and supportive of the teachers union by turns.
+An and published on Patch has elicited numerous comments from parents, both critical and supportive of the teachers union by turns.

 Not for attribution, other teachers have spoken to Patch about frustration with the administration which they feel is partial to administrators over teachers.
 Others have expressed discomfort with or ambivalence toward work to rule actions.
 None knew or could say why they did not have a contract nor which side was responsible for the protracted negotations.